 As the academy is an integral part of the Musica festival, participants will be able to immerse themselves in a creative environment and to meet European music professionals (including performers, programmers, composers, publishers, etc).

 The aim of this project is to foster emerging composers by providing them with an opportunity to enrich their creativity and talent with the knowledge and dedication of a team of expert tutors.
 This will help them hone their skills, and provide a valuable stepping-stone for their future career.

-Artistic and pedagogical coordinator of the 2017 Academy
+Director of the Academy

 An international composition academy

 When I was a young composer, during the 1970s, I had the privilege of rubbing shoulders with Stockhausen, Berio, Kagel, Donatoni, Ligeti and Xenakis at festivals like Royan, La Rochelle and Metz; I was able to make contact with the great creative artists of the period.
 Being close to these diverse and memorable figures, I was able to grasp the major artistic issues of the time.

 By creating an academy within Musica, I wanted to enable young composers to immerse themselves in the new works of the festival, to meet the composers of today as well as the best performers.
 The interaction between the festival and the academy is a context that will help them better outline their future career path.